AI4PH Scholarship Program

 How many applicants will be selected?

-We currently have funding for 10 scholars per year.
+We currently have funding for around 9 scholars this year.

 Are 4th year PhD students/candidates eligible?